Posts

 Image

-Rumors about the Day of the Lord caused alarm and confusion in the Thessalonian congregation – 2 Thessalonians 2:1-2.
-The Apostle Paul addressed rumors and false claims about the “ Day of the Lord " in his second letter to the Thessalonians.
-Incorrect information concerning Christ’s return had disrupted the congregation.
-The disinformation was attributed either to a “ spirit ,” word (' logos ' ), or a letter “ as if from ” Paul and his coworkers.
+( False information about the Day of the Lord caused alarm and confusion among the believers of Thessalonica – 2 Thessalonians 2:1-2).
+The Apostle Paul addresses false claims about the Day of the Lord in his second letter to the Thessalonians.
+Incorrect information concerning Christ’s return is disrupting the congregation.
+Paul attributes the source of the disinformation to either a “ spirit ,” a word (‘ logos ’), or a letter, “ as if from us ”; supposedly, from Paul and his coworkers .

 The Day of our Lord Jesus